paqtcom/graphite-design-system-site/src/components/checkbox.md

 ---
-title: Components - gr-checkbox
+title: Checkbox - Graphite Design System
 ---

-# gr-checkbox
+# Checkbox

+`<gr-checkbox> | GrCheckbox`

 [[toc]]

 Checkboxes allow the user to toggle an option on or off.

+Use a [field group](/components/field-group) for vertical or horizontal organization of multiple checkboxes.

 <gr-checkbox>Checkbox</gr-checkbox>